Visits to museums, exhibitions, lectures, etc.

 The second part of the exhibition displays unpublished: identification documents that the Republic used to identify sick people and suspend trade relations with their home territories.

 By 1630 the plague no longer entered Venice although it continued to rage in European states and Mediterranean ports.
-While medicine groped in the dark, Venetian policy used mercantile pragmatism to monitor epidemic outbreaks including through diplomatic channels and spies to prevent access to contagion by isolating both infected and suspected goods and people.
+While medicine groped in the dark, Venetian policy used mercantile pragmatism to monitor epidemic outbreaks including through diplomatic channels and spies to prevent access to the contagion by isolating both infected and suspected goods and people.

 The last part of the exhibition is devoted to images of lazarettos as they were and as they are today.